-We are the top of Niagara Falls…in a canoe.
-In her latest novel, Flight Behavior, Barbara Kingsolver’s main character, scientist Ovid Byron, is telling a climate change-denying t.v. reporter where he thinks the state of the environment is at: “We are on the top of Niagara Falls, in a canoe…” He tells her.
-“We got here by drifting but we cannot turn around for a lazy paddle back… We have,” he says, “arrived at the point of an audible roar.”
+“We are on the top of Niagara Falls…in a canoe,” says scientist Ovid Byron in Barbara Kingsolver’s latest novel, Flight Behavior.
+He’s talking to a reporter about climate change.
+“We got here by drifting,” but we cannot turn around for a lazy paddle back… We have,” he says, “arrived at the point of an audible roar.”

-- A severe drought in the American heartland beginning in the 2030′s may require food rationing.
+- A drought in the American heartland beginning in the 2030′s requires food rationing.

 - Heat, polar melt, drought and sea level rise begin to surge around 2037.